openai/openai-cookbook/examples/chatgpt/sharepoint_azure_function/Using_Azure_Functions_and_Microsoft_Graph_to_Query_SharePoint.md

 ## Solution 1 Detailed Walkthrough: Returning the File to GPT using the [Returning Files](https://platform.openai.com/docs/actions/getting-started/returning-files) Pattern

-The below walks through setup instructions and walkthroughs unique to this solution.
+The below walks through setup instructions and walkthrough unique to this solution.
+You can find the entire code [here](https://github.com/openai/openai-cookbook/blob/main/examples/chatgpt/sharepoint_azure_function/solution_one_file_retrieval.js).
 If you are interested in Solution 2 instead, you can jump [here](#solution-2-converting-the-file-to-text-in-the-azure-function-1).

 ### Code Walkthrough